Wednesday 6th April 2016. Blustery, blue sky day with showers and wind from the West.

 A burn on the front of the tongue from the 54% abv.
 Not a big finish, but a long, lingering, warm smokiness in the chest for ten minutes after sipping.

-Third nose brings erasers, fishiness.
+The third nose brings erasers, and fishiness.
 A light, soft layer with a slight meatiness.

 Kevin & Julia from Oregon fill their bottles for Kevin’s 30th Birthday.
 They use the long valinch.
 These valinches are made from old copper pipes from the distillery.
 This one could have been from the spirit still condenser.